 Mill Valley Destinations & Shopping

-- 142 Throckmorton Theater, Madeline’s favorite place to take friends and out of towners!
-Tuesday Comedy Nights – Mark Pitta and Friends at 8 pm.
+- 142 Throckmorton Theater, Madeline’s favorite place for Tuesday Comedy Nights – Mark Pitta and Friends at 8 pm.
 Dana Carvey has been known to drop by to try out his new material.
 There are often comedy shows on other nights and lectures or concerts on Sunday and Wednesday nights.

 - Sequoia Movie Theater on Throckmorton Ave, built in 1929 and several times updated, was the original home of the Mill Valley Film Festival.
-The Sequoia screens higher-quality films.
+The Sequoia screens high-quality films.

-- Sweetwater Music Hall in the refurbished Masonic Hall across from City Hall.
-Nightly live music in state-of-the-art facilities.
-Comfortable, with very good food–with or without music.
-A major addition to Marin!
+- Sweetwater Music Hall in the refurbished Masonic Hall across from City Hall with live music in state-of-the-art facilities.
+Comfortable, with good food–with or without music.
 Great outdoor seating.

 - Green Gulch Farm Zen Center.
 A branch of the San Francisco Zen Center with a guest house, conference center, and organic farm set in a beautiful gulch by the ocean and Muir Beach.